^

 Risk factors

-• with age, due to macular degeneration; [7]
+• with age - due to macular degeneration; [ 7 ]

-• with ultraviolet exposure on the retina;
+• with the effect of ultraviolet radiation on the retina;

 • with alcoholism;

-• with migraine.
-[9]
+• with migraine. [ 9 ]

 Pathogenesis